-Drawing Studio, Room 13-301 (1497 square feet) & Painting Studio, Room 13-304 (1476 square feet): The Drawing Studio is furnished with drawing horses, flat files, and track lighting.
+Drawing Studio, Building 13, Room 01 (1497 square feet) & Painting Studio, Building 13, Room 304 (1476 square feet): The Drawing Studio is furnished with drawing horses, flat files, and track lighting.
 The Painting Studio is furnished with high quality Klopfenstein easels and track lighting.
 A common storage area for still life props, painting storage and a dressing room for models is located between the two studio spaces.
 The Painting Studio includes an ionized air cleaning system.

 Hypotenuse Gallery, located on the third floor of Building 13 flanking the walkway to Building 9.
 The two separate, triangular gallery spaces are set on opposite sides of the hallway rising approximately 2’ above floor level.
 Each space has approximately 28 square feet of floor area with the wall area of 73 square feet on the long side of the triangle.
 The other two sides are composed of glass windows facing the hallway.
 Entrance to the space is through a 4’ x 6 1/2’ door in the center of the back wall.
 Both the wall and the floor are covered with a neutral laminate material.
 A rail and rod hanging system is available for the display of two-dimensional artwork.
 Track lights are installed in the floor, parallel to the windows.
 Additional lighting is provided by fixed, recessed ceiling lights.

-Photography Studio, Room 13-202 (708 square feet): The Photography Studio serves as a lab supporting ART 1171, Studio Photography.
+Photography Studio, Building 13, Room 202 (708 square feet): The Photography Studio serves as a lab supporting ART 1171, Studio Photography.
 The space includes motorized portrait backdrops, lighting equipment, props and two large format cameras.

-Printmaking Studio, Room 13-326 (718 square feet): The Printmaking Studio houses a manual press, two sinks, work tables, a portable eye-wash station, ventilation system, a print drying rack, flat files and storage cabinets.
+Printmaking Studio, Building 13, Room 326 (718 square feet): The Printmaking Studio houses a manual press, two sinks, work tables, a portable eye-wash station, ventilation system, a print drying rack, flat files and storage cabinets.

 Zone VI Photography Gallery, located on the third floor of Building 13 on the east wall of the west foyer: 4 adjacent wall mounted, glass enclosed cases measuring 3’ H x 7’6” W x 2”D. Cases are cork backed.
 Burnell R. Roberts Triangle Gallery/Works on Paper Gallery, Located on the fourth floor, northwest corner of Building 13.
 The Burnell R. Roberts Triangle Gallery provides approximately 1000 square feet of floor space and 120 linear feet of wall space with 10’ ceilings.
 Fifty percent of the wall space is composed of moveable 5’ x 10’ two-sided panels installed on a grid pattern of tracks mounted in the ceiling.
 The walls are plywood covered with a coarsely woven neutral fabric.
 Track lights are installed in a grid pattern on the ceiling and designed to be used with the stationary walls as well as the moveable wall panels.
 Bamboo wood flooring further enhances this professional gallery space.
 At the apex of the triangle, 18’ windows that include glass double doors that allow access from a foyer/lounge area.
 The opposite side of the triangle is composed of a full length, UV protective window.
 A utility storage room/office of approximately 650 square feet is connected to the gallery.
 Located adjacent to the foyer/lounge area, the glass encased Works on Paper Gallery is designed to feature a variety of two-dimensional artwork.
 The rear walls are composed of plywood covered with a coarsely woven neutral fabric.
 Track lights illuminate the space.